skrysmanski/docker-ctrl-c-test/README.txt

-Test container to test whether a foreground container can be killed with Ctrl+C.
+Allows you to test whether a foreground Docker container can be killed with Ctrl+C.

+Youmay use this image if Ctrl+C is not working with a container and you're in doubt whether Ctrl+C works in general.

 Build with: